Is it possible to have too much of a good thing?

 They want more of what’s important to them, not simply ‘more’.

-As the year nears its end, I recommend spending some time thinking about how you can help people with that in 2020.
+As the year nears its end, I recommend spending some time thinking about how you can help people with that.
 I’ll be doing the same.

-PS – there’s still time to get your signal found in the noise, starting in the new year.
+PS – there’s still time to get your signal found in the noise, starting today.